Lori White

-Lori White is an American academic and administrator.
-White currently serves as the President of DePauw University, a liberal arts college and School of Music in Greencastle, Indiana.
+Lori White is an American academic and administrator. who has served as president of DePauw University in Greencastle, Indiana, since 2020.
 She was previously the vice chancellor of student affairs at Washington University in St. Louis.
-She is the first woman and first person of color to serve as president of the DePauw University, and the only person of color to serve as president of an Indiana university.
+She is the first woman and first person of color to serve as president of DePauw University.

 Early life and education

 White has a bachelor's degree in English and psychology from University of California, Berkeley and her doctorate in education administration and policy analysis from Stanford University.

 Career

-White has held administrative and academic positions at Southern Methodist University, Stanford University, University of Southern California and San Diego University.
+White has held administrative and academic positions at Southern Methodist University, Stanford University, University of Southern California and San Diego State University.
 In 2015, she became vice chancellor of student affairs Washington University in St. Louis.

 In July 2020, she became the president of DePauw University.
+She is the first woman and first person of color to serve as president of DePauw University.

 Personal life

 White's father was Joseph White and her sister is paleontologist Lisa White.